elC0mpa/pure-css-nuxt-dashboard/README.md

 # GSI-Dashboard

-This is a practical exercise that must be done in order to complete the apllication process to [GSoft Innovation](https://www.gsoftinnovation.com/) company.
+This is a practical exercise that must be done in order to complete the aplication process to [GSoft Innovation](https://www.gsoftinnovation.com/) company.
 The goal was to reproduce the next dashboard:

 ![goal](goal.jpg)